saezlab/FUNKI/README.md

 open an [GitHub issue](https://github.com/saezlab/FUNKI/issues).
 You can also contribute via [pull request](https://github.com/saezlab/FUNKI/pulls).

-Please note that the GUI is not yet implemented and FUNKI can only be accessible as a Python package.

 ## Installation
 To install FUNKI in your local computer you can use `pip` as follows: